 I work full time engineering software at Black Duck Software.
 I wear a small hat at a big house at the intersection of open-source and enterprise.
 I take pride in being part of an effort to spread the appropriate use of open-source (something I couldn't live without) to individuals and large companies to help creative people collaborate.

 I also create software independently, without a special title (or desk usually).
 I'm the mad hatter - I make and wear all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
-I'm on a mission to do away with the traditional button/menu organized, cursor controlled, keyboard shortcut enhanced, desktop experience, and my target is Mac OS X.
+Much of my work is related to how people physically interface with software experiences.

 I like talking about my work, and my vision.
 But not my self.

 Besides, I hear pictures are worth more.

 Gestr | Launch apps and bookmarks on your Mac with multitouch trackpad drawings.

 Tapr | Rapidly switch and preview apps on your Mac with multitouch trackpad taps.

 Gestr iOS | Activate apps on your Jailbroken iOS device with multitouch drawings.

 Spot that Artist | Quickly add artists’ discographies to your Spotify with your iPhone.